Sitefinity-SDK/Telerik.Sitefinity.Samples.ResponsiveImages/README.md

-Telerik.Sitefinity.Samples.ResponsiveImages
+Progress.Sitefinity.Samples.ResponsiveImages
 ===========================================

 [![Build Status](http://sdk-jenkins-ci.cloudapp.net/buildStatus/icon?job=Telerik.Sitefinity.Samples.ResponsiveImages.CI)](http://sdk-jenkins-ci.cloudapp.net/job/Telerik.Sitefinity.Samples.ResponsiveImages.CI/)

 ## Responsive Images Sample

 Responsive design technique builds a single template that dynamically adapts to any resolution or a device.
 For more information, see [Displaying pages on mobile devices] (http://www.sitefinity.com/documentation/documentationarticles/download-and-install-the-responsiveimage-widget).
-In Sitefinity responsive design module, responsive images do not come out-of-the-box.
+In the Sitefinity CMS responsive design module, responsive images do not come out-of-the-box.
 This article demonstrates how to build a custom widget that displays responsive images.You can download the source code and implement it.
 Alternatively, you can follow the steps below to create the widget from scratch.

 ### Requirements

-* Sitefinity license
+* Sitefinity CMS license

 * .NET Framework 4